kuleafenu/predicting-students-future-grades/README.md

 # 🔥 What you will learn
-- Data gathering.
+- Introducing the algorithm, dataset and various libraries used for the project.
-- Data preprocessing
+- Understanding the data through Exploratory Data Analysis.
-- Exploratory Analysis
+- Data preprocessing and feature engineering.
-- Data Visualization
+- Machine learning section; predictive modelling.
-- ,etc
+- Saving and loading model as file.

-## 🔢 Information Summary
+## 🔢 Data Exploration summary
-- About the dataset in use.
+- Checks how sex and age affects the student's grade.
-- Summary statistical report on data.
+- Can student relationship status affects his/her grade.
-- Answering the 9 most pressing questions.
+- Is there any impact parents educational level have on students performance.
-- Conclusion.
+,etc

 # 🏗️ How to reproduce the project
 You can run this code locally with a few easy steps.